markrebec/trailguide/README.md

 #### Participant Adapters

 There are multiple adapters available for storing **participants'** assignment, allowing you to keep them in a cookie, rails sessions, redis or elsewhere depending on your needs.
-Different adapters have different requirements - for example, if you're using redis you'll probably need a unique identifier for visitors to provide a consistent experience.
+Different adapters have different requirements - for example, if you're using redis you'll probably need a unique identifier for visitors in order to generate a storage key and provide a consistent experience.
 See the adapters and configuration sections below for more details.

 #### Unity